Local asymptotic properties for the growth rate of a jump-type CIR process: Introduction

-For our purpose, in the case of continuous observations, we use the Girsanov's theorem (see Proposition \ref{RNb}) and the central limit theorem for continuous local martingales (see Lemma \ref{THM_Zanten}), together with the asymptotic behavior results \eqref{ergo2}-\eqref{ergo1}, \eqref{criticalconvergence1} and \eqref{supercriticalconvergence2}.
-Unlike the CIR diffusion, the jump-type CIR process does not have an explicit expression for its transition density and then proving local asymptotic properties based on discrete observations becomes challenging.
-Therefore, to overcome this difficulty in the case of discrete observations, our strategy is to prove first the existence of a positive transition density, which is of class $C^1$ w.r.t. $b$ (see Proposition \ref{smoothdensity}) and then to use the Malliavin calculus approach developed by Gobet \cite{G01, G02} for regular SDEs in order to derive an explicit expression for the logarithm derivative of the transition density in terms of a conditional expectation of a Skorohod integral (see Proposition \ref{c2prop1}, Lemma \ref{delta2} and Corollary \ref{logarithmderivative}), which allows to obtain an appropriate stochastic expansion of the log-likelihood ratio (see Lemma \ref{expansion}, \ref{expansion2} and \ref{expansion3}).
-Recall that Malliavin calculus for CIR process is established by Al\`os and Ewald \cite{AE08}, and Altmayer and Neuenkirch \cite{AN14}.
-To treat the main term of the expansion, in the subcritical case, we apply a central limit theorem for triangular arrays of random variables together with the convergence result \eqref{ergo2}-\eqref{ergo1} (see Lemma \ref{main}) whereas in the critical and supercritical cases, the corresponding convergence results \eqref{criticalconvergence1} and \eqref{supercriticalconvergence2} together with the central limit theorem for continuous local martingales are essentially used (see Lemma \ref{main2} and \ref{main3}).
+For our purpose, in the case of continuous observations, we use an explicit expression of the Radon-Nikodym derivative, the asymptotic behaviors \eqref{ergo1}, \eqref{criticalconvergence1} and \eqref{supercriticalconvergence2} together with the central limit theorem for continuous local martingales.
+The jump-type CIR process does not possess an explicit expression for its transition density and then proving the local asymptotic properties based on discrete observations becomes challenging.
+To overcome this difficulty in the case of discrete observations, our strategy is first to prove the existence of a positive transition density, which is of class $C^1$ w.r.t. $b$ (see Proposition \ref{smoothdensity}) and then to use the Malliavin calculus approach developed by Gobet \cite{G01, G02} for regular SDEs in order to derive an explicit expression for the logarithm derivative of the transition density in terms of a conditional expectation of a Skorohod integral (see Proposition \ref{c2prop1}).
+This allows to obtain an appropriate stochastic expansion of the log-likelihood ratio (see \eqref{decompo}, \eqref{firstdeco} and \eqref{decompo2}).
+The main terms of the expansion can be treated by writing them in terms of the log-likelihood ratio based on the continuous observations (see \eqref{m1}).